MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/vm-settings.md

 1. Under VM **Properties**, navigate to **Configure Hardware Settings** > **Network Adapter**, and then select **Trunk mode** to enable trunk mode for VM vNICs.
 2. Select the VM networks (multiple vLANs) through which you want to direct the VM network traffic.
    ![Screenshot of Trunk mode.](media/vm-settings/configure-trunk-mode.png)
 3. The VM Network that is selected as part of *Connected to a VM Network* workflow should also be made the native VLAN.
-You cannot change the native VLAN later, as this is based on the VM network that was selected as part of *Connected to a VM Network* workflow.
+You can't change the native VLAN later, as this is based on the VM network that was selected as part of *Connected to a VM Network* workflow.

 ### Add a virtual adapter with PowerShell